ldfxxx404/SPlayer-prototype/README.md

 ## Future Enhancements

 The ConsoleMediaPlayer is under active development, and more features are planned for future releases.
 Stay tuned for updates!

----

-This documentation provides a clear and structured guide for setting up and using the ConsoleMediaPlayer.
-The build instructions, usage guide, and feature list ensure that users can easily understand and leverage the functionality of the player.